SiyaKamboj/cse15l-lab-reports/LabReport5/LabReport5.md

 Detailed information and images about my implementation of lab report 4 can be found in [my previous lab report](https://siyakamboj.github.io/cse15l-lab-reports/LapReport4/LabReport4.html).

 ## Alternative Way of Implementing Lab Report 4
+The task we were assigned was navigating the command line quickly.
+In class, we had learned about bash scripts, a file that contains a series of commands.
+Therefore, if a bash script was used, ___